Math Software Online: MathScore.com

 Find the area of the following shapes after the transformations have been made.

-1. A rectangle has an area of 9.
-If the base is increased by a factor of 5, what is the new area of the rectangle?
+A circle has an area of 24.
+If the radius is increased by a factor of 3, what is the new area of the circle?

 New Area =